Malaysian MC Kerambit: Dream and Golden Dream

 He soon met Hip-hop producer Herbert “The Blinder” Townsend, a Binghamton, N.Y. transplant who lived on Cleveland's west side.
 Chandran spent much of fall 2001 recording with The Blinder.
 At The Blinder's in-home studio, Kerambit recorded Dream, a seven-song demo entirely produced by Townsend that included a new version of “Demonic.”
 He said that experience helped him hone his writing skills.

-The Blinder's studio served as a gathering for several up-and-coming Cleveland MCs, including Trauma, who Kerambit eventually formed a bond and rap duo with, entitled MalayAmrica.
+The Blinder's studio served as a gathering for several up-and-coming Cleveland MCs, including Trauma, who Kerambit eventually formed a bond and rap duo with, entitled MalayAmerica.
 The group's concept played on the cultural and geographical differences between the two members, yet sought to serve as an example of unity in a post-9/11 world.

 The group released the Golden Dream album, produced by The Blinder, and equal parts solo Kerambit songs and solo Trauma records.
 Kerambit's solo contributions were taken from the Dream album.
-Among the album's joint collaborations was, “Disaster Has Struck,” which directly addressed 9/11, Osama Bin Laden and the then-impending war in Afghanistan.
+Among the album's joint collaborations was, “Disaster Has Struck,” which directly addressed 9/11, Osama bin Laden and the then-impending war in Afghanistan.
 The group and its debut gained traction as they sold it independently and attended music conferences and industry events.
 An internal feud led to the group's split before an impressed Calvin Gaines (Destiny's Child) could bring them to Arista Records, as he promised.
 The Blinder shut his studio down shortly after the split and returned to New York for family issues, and remains out of contact with Chandran.

 Artist development and music projects

 Move to L.A. and Ya’ll Just Don’t Know 2003

 Chandran formed Malay-America Records Ltd. in April 2002 before relocating to L.A.
 Once there, he enrolled at Video Symphony, a Burbank, Calif. digital media institute where he earned Pro Tools certification.
-Producer Kevin Church and another Video Symphony student, re-recording mixer Steve Schatz, recorded much of Kerambit's music from 2003-2004.
+Producer Kevin Church and another Video Symphony student, re-recording mixer Steve Schatz, recorded much of Kerambit's music from 2003 to 2004.
 They hosted studio sessions where he laid vocals to beats he produced at Video Symphony.
 Some of these selections, along with tracks he completed in Cleveland before the L.A. move with producers Charles “Carlos” Wilder (Gerald Levert) & Veigaz “ShottaBoy” Mellano, would form the Ya’ll Just Don’t Know 2003 album.
 Church helped facilitate a working relationship with McKinney, who also began producing songs for Kerambit.
 He emerged from these sessions a more developed artist, the Malaysian MC.
 McKinney also gave him the nickname P.O.M.
 (Prince of Malaysia).
 Chandran also began producing and recording other musicians, including Cuban percussionist Long John Oliva.
 Kerambit was the last person to record Oliva and is featured on his song, “Moyumba.”